Davis Projects for Peace

 Who is funding this and why?

 Davis Projects for Peace is being funded by Kathryn W. Davis, a lifelong internationalist and philanthropist.
-Davis earned a B.A. from Wellesley, an M.A. from Columbia and a Ph.D. from the University of Geneva, and is now 103 years old.
-She is the mother of Shelby M.C.
+Davis earned a B.A. from Wellesley, an M.A. from Columbia and a Ph.D. from the University of Geneva.
+She was the mother of Shelby M.C.
 Davis, who funds the Davis UWC Scholars Program, which currently involves more than 90 American colleges and universities.
-Mrs. Davis feels some urgency to spark initiatives for building prospects for peace in the world, so she is committing $1 million to fund 100 $10,000 projects for peace.
-She believes that today’s youth — tomorrow’s leaders — ought to be challenged to formulate and test their own ideas.
+Mrs. Davis has felt some urgency to spark initiatives for building prospects for peace in the world, $1 million on hel behalf is committed to fund 100 $10,000 projects for peace.
+She always believed that today’s youth — tomorrow’s leaders — ought to be challenged to formulate and test their own ideas.
+Davis passed away in 2013 at the age of 106.

 What do you mean by "projects for peace"?